Sweden's big five

 “Sweden’s Big Five” is a carnivore protection project that provides news, facts, reports, links, story ideas, photos and videos for possible download, under certain conditions.
 We support media professionals, influencers and decision makers who want to learn more and tell others about the facts around our five large carnivores in Sweden: lynx, wolf, bear, wolverine and human.

-“Sweden’s Big Five” is run by the Wild Wonders Foundation, in collaboration with the Swedish Carnivore Association and WWI, with support from the Sigrid Rausing Trust.
+“Sweden’s Big Five” is run by the Wild Wonders Foundation, in collaboration with the Swedish Carnivore Association and WWI, with support from the Sigrid Rausing Trust, The Canoe Trip and Butterfly Foundation.